Not-so-Cleansing Recessions: Policy

 \subsection{Optimal Policy through the Cycle}

 We compare the planner solutions and market allocations subject to a cycle like in Section \ref{sec:business_cycles}.
 Figure \ref{fig:policy_cycle} illustrates the comparison.

 Suppose that $q>1/(\sigma-1)$, then in the original allocation there are too few firms and the planner induces additional entry by implementing the optimal policy from Proposition \ref{prop:SP_solution}.\ref{prop:SP_subsidy}.
 Before the recession, the planner allocation features more firms, as shown in Panel (A).
 Suppose that the two economies experience an increase in the fixed cost.
 The planner's economy, by virtue of the larger measure of firms, is effectively hit harder by the rising fixed costs.
 As a consequence, the cutoff experiences a much larger rightward shift than in the laissez-faire allocation.
-Importantly, the planner finds it optimal to increase the subsidy during the crisis, which counteracts this force, leaving the realized cutoff to the right of the laissez-faire economy but not as far to the right, preventing the exit of some firms.
-When the rise in fixed costs is reabsorbed, firms re-populate the economy.
+Importantly, the planner finds it optimal to increase the subsidy during the crisis, which counteracts this force, saving some firms from exit.
+Yet, the realized cutoff may be to the right of the laissez-faire economy, because the planned economy enters the crisis with a thicker right tail.
+When the rise in fixed costs subsides, firms repopulate the economy.
 Since the planner is instating the steady-state subsidy from Proposition \ref{prop:SP_solution}, more firms enter, and the post-crisis distribution features more varieties than the market allocation would deliver.
 We summarize the optimal policy response in the three phases of the cycle.